Optimization via a Control-Centric Framework: Generalized Nash Equilibrium Seeking Problems

-It is also worth noting that the observation of Remark~\ref{rem:stat_mon} carries over unchanged here: since the Lyapunov function is built directly from the stacked stationarity vector, driving $V(\mathbf{z})$ below a given tolerance automatically certifies that each optimality component (stationarity, feasibility, and complementarity) is satisfied to the same numerical accuracy.
-This single scalar measure thus provides a unified guarantee for convergence to the v-GNE.
+As in Remark~\ref{rem:stat_mon}, since the Lyapunov function is built directly from the stacked stationarity vector, driving $V(\mathbf{z})$ below a given tolerance automatically certifies that each optimality component is satisfied to the same numerical accuracy.